ShubhamJoshi1998/ShubhamJoshi1998/README.md

 ### Glad to see you here! :octocat:

-An enthusiastic and dynamic professional Software developer with rich and diversified, 4 years of experience in design and development of Micro services application using **JS , ReactJS, NextJS, Node, Firebase, graphql**.
+An enthusiastic and dynamic professional Software developer with rich and diversified, 5.5 years of experience in design and development of Micro services application using **JS , ReactJS, NextJS, Node, Firebase, graphql**.

-Currently working as a Developer in Health Ministry on NPHO (National Public Health Observatory) Project.
+Currently working as a Database Developer in Education Ministry on NICE (National Insights Center for Education) Project.
-• Integrating Multiple Health Portals into Dashboards on single Platform.
+• Integrating Multiple Education Portals into Dashboards on single Platform.
 • Dashboard development using **JavaScript, Highcharts, HTML, CSS, Ramda JS, PostgreSQL and implemented Maps** as per client requirement.

 ---